henrycollins78/B00525239_Henry_Collins_JSPF_Final_Submission/README.md

 ### Main Menu

 For the user interface of Element 5, several aspects of the template were changed.
-The colour of the user interface buttons were changed to <span style="color:blue">blue *blue* text</span> to contrast with the background of the menu.
+The colour of the user interface buttons were changed to blue to contrast with the background of the menu.
+The background image, which uses a skybox, was also changed.

 ### Game Scene